Miller hits 2 HRs, Phillies hold off Mets for 7th straight

 A double by pitcher Tylor Megill and an infield single by Javier Báez were the only Mets hits through eight innings.

-Phillies manager Joe Girardi had Kennedy ready to start the ninth, but he chose to bring in 25-year-old rookie lefty Mauricio Llovera after Miller’s solo homer in the eighth made it 5-0.
+Girardi had Kennedy ready to start the ninth, but chose to bring in rookie lefty Mauricio Llovera after Miller’s solo homer in the eighth made it 5-0.

-New York took advantage of Llovera, who was making his fifth career appearance, as Conforto, Villar and McCann lined shots in similar spots over the wall in right to pull the Mets to 5-3.
-Girardi then summoned Kennedy, acquired in a trade-deadline deal with the Rangers on July 30.
+New York took advantage of Llovera, who was making his fifth career appearance, as Conforto, Villar and McCann all cleared the wall in right to make it 5-3.
+Girardi then summoned Kennedy, acquired in a trade-deadline deal with Texas on July 30.

 Kevin Pillar greeted him with a hard single, but pinch-hitter Jeff McNeil fouled out before Brandon Nimmo walked.
 Kennedy then whiffed Alonso and Davis to end it.